Jairop2409/sep10-freedom-project/blog/entry05.md

 ##### 4/14/24

 ## Content
-Some things I learned about using aframe was the animations, sound components, differemt shapes, cursor's ect... .
+Some things I learned about using aframe was the animations, sound components, different shapes, cursor's ect... .
 For instance, When I used the animation component's I was able to decide how to use it(different easing's).
 The page about animation on [aframe](https://aframe.io/docs/1.5.0/components/animation.html) really helped me out and a video on youtube.
-In general, videos on youtube and the offical website helped me out because some things were tricky like the animation component.
-To sum up, using aframe taught me how to make 3d and animated objects and make animations which peaked my intrest.
+In general, videos on YouTube and the official website helped me out because some things were tricky like the animation component.
+To sum up, using aframe taught me how to make 3d and animated objects and make animations which piqued my interest.

 ### Using the Animation component-
-*  One thing I **changed** when using animation was the positoning of the object and how  I wanted it to be animated(Translating a box) as well as the color.
+*  One thing I **changed** when using animation was the position of the object and how  I wanted it to be animated(Translating a box) as well as the color.
 * The code I used was
 `
  <a-box position="-4 1.6 -5" animation="property: position; to: 1 8 -10; dur: 2000; easing: linear; loop: true" color="tomato"></a-box>